EGing Solar Panels: An Independent Review by Solar Choice

 EGing’s Warranty Policies for Australian Customers

 Solar panels come with a product and performance warranty.
-The product warranty is designed to cover manufacturing faults or materials in the panel that leads to damage or malfunction, while the performance warranty is to cover a panel’s performance won’t deteriorate beyond a certain point.
+The product warranty is designed to cover manufacturing faults or materials in the panel that leads to damage or malfunction, while the performance warranty is to cover a panel’s performance that won’t deteriorate beyond a certain point.

 Take a look at EGing’s warranty policy for yourself!